massalabs/massa-standards/wallet/dapps-communication.md

   functionName:
     type: string
   parameter:
-    type: string
+    type: Args
-    format: base64
-    description: This is an Args object encoded in base64.
-It represents the arguments to pass to the function.
+    description: This is an Args object which represents the arguments to pass to the function.
   amount:
     type: number
     description: Set the amount of MASSA coins given to the block creator.